thanh-industry/lwip_socket_example/README.md

 3. Build and flash the client applications code to separate STM32 development boards.
 4. Run python socket_server.py or use Hercules SETUP utility to run server application.
-5. Use debugging tools to monitor the status of the communication.
+5. Use debugging tools to monitor the status of the communication and the messages communicated by the client.

 ## Test result